Rebecca’s

 Modalities

-Rebecca Booth, MSW, is a Registered Clinical Social Work Intern and Certified Addiction Counselor who provides compassionate, trauma-informed therapy for adults navigating a wide range of addictions, recovery challenges, and co-occurring mental health conditions.
-She supports individuals at all stages of the recovery process—from active substance use, gambling, shopping, internet, or sex addiction to long-term recovery and relapse prevention.
+Rebecca Booth, MSW, is a Registered Clinical Social Work Intern and Certified Addiction Counselor who provides compassionate, trauma-informed therapy to adults experiencing substance use disorders, behavioral addictions, and co-occurring mental health conditions.
+She works with individuals across all stages of recovery, including active substance use, gambling, shopping, internet, and sex addiction, as well as long-term recovery and relapse prevention.

-Rebecca’s approach is grounded in the belief that healing is possible when people feel seen, supported, and empowered.
-She creates a nonjudgmental space where clients can explore the underlying causes of addiction, develop healthy coping strategies, and build a more purposeful life.
+Rebecca’s therapeutic approach is grounded in the belief that meaningful change occurs when individuals feel supported, understood, and empowered.
+She creates a nonjudgmental, collaborative space where clients can explore the underlying factors contributing to addiction, strengthen coping skills, and work toward greater emotional stability and purpose.

-With extensive experience in addiction treatment and systems-based recovery support, Rebecca helps clients move forward with greater clarity, confidence, and emotional resilience.
+With extensive experience in addiction treatment and systems-based recovery support, Rebecca helps clients navigate recovery with clarity, structure, and practical insight.
+She integrates evidence-based interventions to support emotional regulation, resilience, and sustainable change.

-Whether you're beginning recovery, navigating a setback, or working through anxiety, depression, or trauma alongside addiction, Rebecca offers personalized counseling with empathy, structure, and real-world insight.
+Whether clients are beginning recovery, navigating a setback, or addressing anxiety, depression, or trauma alongside addiction, Rebecca offers individualized counseling rooted in empathy, clinical skill, and real-world experience.

 Therapeutic Modalities for Addiction Recovery